ositaka/soul-healing-decapcms/data/page/home.md

     title: The Golden Path
     text: >-
-      Now, let your mind wander as we embark on a journey through the path of the Golden Healing.
+      Now, let your mind wander as we embark on a journey through the path of The Golden Healing.

-      Visualize yourself at the edge of a tranquil forest, where a path unfolds before you, bathed in a gentle, guiding light.
-With each step, you move deeper into the woods, following the softly glowing path.
+      Imagine yourself at a tranquil forest, where a path unfolds before you, bathed in a gentle, guiding light.
+With each step, you move deeper into the woods, following the softly glowing path.\

+      \

+      You continue along the path, and the guiding light grows more brilliant, leading you toward an extraordinary radiance.
+Eventually, you reach the source of this light, and there, in front of you, appear golden stairs ascending towards the sky.
   - type: text_image
     section_type: text_image
     main_menu: